JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 # Jaiprakash

 ## About
-Passionate to design and develop complex systems that impact people's life.
-Have designed scalable systems from scratch and have upgraded, managed and extended existing systems.
+Passionate to design and develop complex systems that _impact people's life._ Have _designed scalable systems_ from scratch and have _upgraded, managed and extended existing systems_.
 Lead teams to create solutions that have with-held test of time.
-A avid reader, long distance runner and a firm believer in multi-disciplinary learning.
+A avid reader, long distance runner and a firm believer in _multi-disciplinary learning._

 ## Philosophy
-People are not born great, passion and hard work make them Always go for the Mimimum Viable Product
+* People are not born great, passion and hard work make them
+* Always go for the Mimimum Viable Product
-Have processes that work for your team
+* Have processes that work for your team
-Elegant is simple, find elegant solutions
+* Elegant is simple, find elegant solutions
-Every problem has a solution
+* Every problem has a solution

 ## Experience
 ### Rivigo — Dec 2016 - Present